-Each of the forms of transportation illustrated in these 3 films (bus rapid transit, cycling, and carsharing) have potential as an alternative to a privately-owned vehicle used by an individual or family.
+The forms of transportation illustrated in these films (bus rapid transit, cycling, and carsharing) have potential as alternatives to reliance on single-occupancy vehicles.
 These are also considerably more sustainable ways of getting around.
-Each has different benefits and drawbacks, which after watching all three, could be discussed as a class.
+Each has different benefits and drawbacks, which can be discussed as a class.